 MRC continues to be committed to the SRC’s efforts to enhance the infrastructure of the SRC.
 This recommendation appears to be an extension of Recommendation FY22-3, albeit with a different responsible SRC committee.
 MRC is happy to support this recommendation with parameters defining lines of responsibility.
 MRC proposes:

-To edit recommendation to read, “Develop SRC orientation materials focused on understanding vocational rehabilitation and the role of the SRC.”
+To edit recommendation to read, “Develop SRC orientation materials focused on understanding the role of the SRC and the basics of vocational rehabilitation.”
+This is accepted by the Policy committee.

 MRC would need the SRC to be responsible for the content of materials, and the MRC Communications Department can work with the SRC once content is developed to ensure final materials align with the overall MRC vision/branding strategy for the agency, and specifically for the SRC.